Do you have recess?

 What about lunchtime?

-We all tote our lunches to Park and eat at communal tables near the creek and under the heritage oak trees that fill Pease Park.
+We all tote our lunches to Park and eat at communal tables near the creek and under the oak trees that fill Pease Park.
 Long-View kids tend to bring PlanetBox-type stainless lunch kits, and we appreciate this earth-friendly choice that keeps trash at the park to a minimum and encourages a well-balanced mid-day meal.
+We also have a healthy meal option available daily from Beeline Market that is also packaged in a stainless steel bento box; Beeline drops off those pre-purchased lunches right before we leave for the park.

 Is there a morning snack?